 Mothers who are into astrology often scare themselves with their children’s charts.
-Matter of fact, I’ve never seen a mother look at her baby’s chart and say, “Ya know?
+Matter of fact, I’ve never seen a mother look at her baby’s chart and say, “You know?
 This is a fantastic chart…” It’s just too terrifying.

-Generally speaking, their fears are unfounded.
+Generally their fears are unfounded.
 Your child, like you, is going to be complicated.
 They’re going to grow up and have a variety of experiences.
 They’ll make choices, some better than others; their story will unfold.

 I want to share this interpretation of an aspect of my chart, involving my 8th house: